-The existing steel bridge built in 1925 is structurally deficient and functionally obsolete.
+The previous steel truss bridge, built in 1925, was structurally deficient and functionally obsolete.

 The End Result

-This project replaces the existing northbound bridge with a new two lane structure while preserving the structural and functional integrity of the roadway.
+This project replaced the existing northbound bridge with a new two lane structure while preserving the structural and functional integrity of the roadway.

-Improved Structure: The new structure will be designed and built to current engineering and seismic standards.
+Improved Structure: The new structure is designed and built to current engineering and seismic standards.

 Safety: Wider shoulder, lanes, and an 8-foot sidewalk will enhance bicycle and pedestrian safety.